 Membership, he said, cost an individual about 25/- (£1.25p) a year, of which 5/- (25p) represented fees, dinners, and other contingencies, so that each member subscribed £1 a year towards provision for accident, sickness and burial.

 Price estimated that in total there were then some 9,682 club members who between them provided an annual fund of £9,682 a year on which distressed and incapacitated members could draw.

-In addition to the obvious economic benefits, the clubs enjoyed a vibrant social life, they held regular meetings, annual feasts, parades and fetes and galas.
+In addition to the obvious economic benefits, the clubs enjoyed a vibrant social life and they held regular meetings, annual feasts, parades and fetes and galas.

-The most colourful of the societies were the Foresters, this club paraded the streets annually, many mounted on horses, wearing costume imitative of the garb in which Robin Hood’s predatory followers were supposed to have attired themselves.
+The most colourful of the societies were the Foresters; this club paraded the streets annually and many mounted on horses, wearing costume imitative of the garb in which Robin Hood’s predatory followers were supposed to have attired themselves.

 The societies organised themselves into courts and lodges that usually met in the long rooms of local pubs.
-Many pubs carried their names, and in Aberdare there was once had a Foresters and Oddfellows Arms.
+Many pubs carried their names and, in Aberdare, there was once a Foresters and Oddfellows Arms.

 The Ancient Briton’s also had distinctive ceremonies and dress.
 In one of its parades replete with a goat, fifty horsemen turned out, many wearing skins of different animals looking like ancient Britons in reality (1883).

 Many lodges were named after local industrialists or landowners (Mary Wayne Lodge and Glandare Lodge honouring the Wayne family of the Gadlys Ironworks), and a number of the gentry were individual members.
 For example, Mrs Thomas of Ysguborwen House and her two sons, D A Thomas MP and Capt Moreton Thomas joined the Tywysog Gwrgant Lodge of Ancient Britons at Trecynon.